| Cranleigh

 of your contract.
 However, if you are so keen to go, I will arrange it with the

 company.
-Meanwhile, it would be a good idea if you started to learn Portuguese."
-"Sir.
+Meanwhile, it would be a good idea if you started to learn Portuguese.""Sir.

 I have already started.
 I have enrolled at Liverpool University."
-So

 that was that.
 The firm gave me £50 to buy myself suitable tropical clothes